KiarashMafi/Password-Generator/README.md

 Your final password is: V9@pwb!K3#az.
 Password copied to clipboard
 ```

----

-## 📌 Notes

-- This generator currently does **not guarantee** at least one character from each selected category will appear in every password.
-(You can add that if desired.)
-- To make the password regeneration feature or enforce character category presence, check out possible improvements in the logic.

----

 ## 📄 License

 This project is open source and free to use.
 No license specified.